microknights/ConditionalFeature/README.md

 See also Package `MicroKnights.ConditionalFeature.Configuration` for using appsettings.config to configure the ConditionalFeatures.

 ### Test / Samples
-Look in the Test project for more samples, including EnumConditionalFeature!
+Look in the Test project for more samples, including EnumConditionalFeature and DateTimeConditionalFeature!

 ConditionalFeature is Copyright © 2017 MicroKnights / Frank L&oslash;vendahl Nielsen and is entirely free to use.